General-relativistic spin system: Spin-field correspondence

-These two possible choices for the Lagrangian define dynamics related to two hemispheres of the spherical phase space.
+The two possible choices for the Lagrangian define dynamics related to two hemispheres of the spherical phase space.
 However, only $L^+$ allows us to recover the standard scalar field theory, corresponding to the large spin limit.
-This argument specifies the interval of the possible values, which the scalar field can take, $\varphi \sqrt{\frac{m}{S}} \in [-\pi/2,\pi/2]$, as well as it makes the $\varphi \rightarrow 0$ limit achievable.
+This argument specifies the range of the possible values that the considered scalar field can take, $\varphi \sqrt{\frac{m}{S}} \in (-\pi/2,\pi/2)$, and it makes the $\varphi \rightarrow 0$ limit achievable.
 Consequently, in the expansion of $L^+$ around the small field's values and the related velocities,

-the standard form of the homogeneous scalar field's Lagrangian is recovered. \\
+the standard form of the homogeneous scalar field's Lagrangian is recovered.